Showing posts with label diet and nutrition. Show all posts

 Conclusion of the Comparison

-Trout is more nutritional than salmon, in terms of total fat content and saturated fat content.
+Trout is more nutritious than salmon, in terms of total fat content and saturated fat content.
 But salmon consists of vitamin D which is the very vitamin trout lacks.
 Eat trout for your B vitamins and salmon for your D vitamin.
 In other words, neither one is better than the other.
 Me personally?
 I like the taste of trout better than salmon.
 But if you invited me to your place for lunch or dinner and served salmon, it would be gladly received with thanksgiving.
 As long as my seat isn’t next to the bear.

 ♦♦♦♦♦♦